stephenajulu/stephenajulu.com/content/blog/5-things-every-man-in-his-20s-should-do.md

 Journaling allows you to organize your thoughts, document your goals, make life decisions, and even heal from past traumas.
 It’s truly a powerful tool that when incorporated into your regular routine can provide numerous benefits.

+### Why Should Men Journal?

+Although many men may scoff at the thought of keeping a journal, many of the greatest visionaries in history had journals: Leonardo Da Vinci, Albert Einstein, Nikola Tesla, and Ernest Hemingway to name a few.
+Not to mention the numerous benefits from journaling are well-documented.

+### Benefits of journaling

 Here are some benefits of journaling

 * Manages stress